ZiqianZENG/ziqianzeng.github.io/index.md

 I am Ziqian Zeng, I am now an assistant professor at Shien-Ming Wu School of Intelligent Engineering, South China University of Technology. \
 My research area is natural language processing.
 I am interested in weakly supervised learning methods in NLP.

-## Education
-- Ph.D.
-Department of Computer Science and Engineering, the Hong Kong University of Science and Technology, 2016 - 2021, Supervisor: [Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
-- B.Eng.
-School of Computer Science and Engineering, South China University of Technology, 2012 - 2016.

 ## Publications
 [1] Weakly Supervised Text Classification using Supervision Signals from a Language Model \